Copenhagen Interpretation of Quantum Mechanics

 There are several major components to the Copenhagen Interpretation, which most historians and philosophers of science agree on:

-(Ironically, ignorant of the history (dominated by Bohr's account), today's textbooks all teach the "Bohr atom" as emitting or absorbing photons - Einstein light quanta!)
+Ironically, largely ignorant of the history of quantum mechanics (dominated by Bohr's account), many of today's textbooks teach the "Bohr atom" as emitting or absorbing photons - Einstein light quanta!